Naturally (Selena Gomez & the Scene song): Chart performance

 After debuting its first week at sixty-five on Billboard's US Hot Digital Songs, holiday sales for the single subsequently pushed the song to jump to thirty-four.
 These digital sales made the song the "Hot Shot Debut" on the Billboard Hot 100 at number thirty-nine for the issue dated January 9, 2010, eventually rising to twenty-nine on the Hot 100 and eighteen on the Canadian Hot 100.
 On the week labeled February 13, 2010, due to radio impact, the song debuted at forty on the US Pop Songs chart, and was the Hot Shot Debut at thirty-nine on the Hot Dance/Club Play Songs chart where it peaked at number one.
 The song was certified Platinum on July 15, 2010, in the United States by the Recording Industry Association of America for reaching a million in sales, and 4 times Platinum on July 23, 2014, for sales and streaming.
 As of August 2014, the single had sold 2,006,000 copies.
 It was also certified Platinum in Canada by the Canadian Recording Industry Association for sales of 80,000 units.

 "Naturally" debuted at forty-six on the Australian Singles Chart and at twenty on the New Zealand Singles Chart.

 In the United Kingdom, "Naturally" entered and peaked on the UK Singles Chart at number seven, the first top ten single for a Disney Channel star since Hilary Duff with her 2005 single "Wake Up" which also charted at number seven.
 In January 2021, it was certified Silver by the British Phonographic Industry for sales and streams exceeding 200,000.
 The song additionally charted in several European countries, appearing in the top ten of Ireland and Hungary, and elsewhere in charts in Austria, Germany, and Belgium, and Switzerland, among others.
 The chartings in European countries propelled the song to peak at nineteen on the European Hot 100.

 Music video

-The music video was filmed November 14, 2009, and premiered on Disney Channel following the December 11, 2009, airing of Phineas and Ferb Christmas Vacation.
+The music video was filmed on November 14, 2009, and premiered on Disney Channel on December 11, 2009, following the airing of Phineas and Ferb Christmas Vacation.
 The special effects of the video are more complex than that of the band's first single, "Falling Down".
 Lead singer Gomez said, "The video is very different from any other video that I've done," and added, "it has a lot more fierce clothes and a lot of fun colors."
 Two alternate video versions were released for the Ralphi Rosario Remix and the Dave Audé Remix.
 The video features Gomez sporting different outfits and appearing on black, red, and pink backdrops with the band performing the song.
 The music video was directed by Chris Dooley.
 Chris Ryan of MTV News called Gomez a "dancing queen" and said that she "seems cool and confident throughout the video."